SR-22 Insurance in Texas: Requirements and Overview

 Maintaining Compliance

-Drivers benefit from:
+Drivers maintaining SR-22 compliance benefit from:

-• Understanding their obligation period
+• Understanding the exact start and end dates of their obligation

-• Verifying compliance status before making changes
+• Verifying compliance status with the DPS before making any changes to their insurance arrangement

 Purpose of This Resource